The Withdrawal Symptoms of Creatine – Side Effects

 Creatine Benefits Your Muscle Building Program in 2 Major Ways:

-For some lifters this might mean a fairly quick draw of several pounds of water weight once the creatine levels leave their system, and for others the effects may not even be noticeable.
+For some weightlifters, discontinuing creatine can lead to a relatively quick loss of several pounds of water weight as the creatine levels in their system decrease.
+However, for others, the effects may not even be noticeable.

-One thing is certain, whatever additional water weight you gain from your creatine supplementation when you began will mostly be lost once you discontinue.
+One thing is certain: any additional water weight gained from creatine supplementation will mostly be lost once you stop taking it.

 2. By Increasing Your Strength and Power